 - 6.a.
-Exclude records that are missing responses for any of the items used in the calculation of S^{S} . - 6.b.
-If the number of student responses remaining with which to calculate S^{S} is less than 20, then do not report S^{S} for this school.
-If the number of remaining student responses is also less than 10, then, then skip 6.c through 6.g and do not calculate S^{S} for this school. - 6.c.
-For each individual respondent, multiply their response to each item by its corresponding weight (displayed in Table 17) and divide the sum of these products by 2.34 (the sum of said weights) to find their individual factor score. - 6.d.
+Exclude records that are missing responses for any of the items used in the calculation of S^S. - 6.b.
+If the number of student responses remaining with which to calculate S^S is less than 20, then skip 6.c through 6.g and do not report S^S for this school. - 6.c.
+For each individual respondent, divide the sum of item responses for this factor by 3 (the number of items in the factor) to find their individual factor score. - 6.d.
 Divide the sum of individual factor scores at the school by the number of respondents with a factor score at that school, rounding to the nearest hundredth (e.g., 3.06). - 6.e.
-Subtract 2.3 from the result of 6.c.
+Subtract 2.36 from the result of 6.d.
 If the difference is less than zero, set it to zero. - 6.f.
-Multiply the result of 4.d by 5.6.
+Multiply the result of 6.e by 6.09.
 If the product is greater than 10, set it to 10. - 6.g.
-Round the final value of S^{S} to the nearest hundredth (e.g., 7.21). - 7.
-Calculate the teacher participation rate (PR^{T}) for the school as the proportion of the teachers included in the indicator who submitted responses to the School Climate survey (expressed as a decimal), regardless of whether those responses were complete enough to be used in the calculation of factor scores. - 8.
-Calculate the student participation rate (PR^S) for the school as the proportion of the students included in the indicator who submitted responses to the School Climate survey (expressed as a decimal), regardless of whether those responses were complete enough to be used in the calculation of factor scores.

-9. For schools with participation rates of at least 80% for both groups of respondents (i.e., both $PR^T \ge .80$ and $PR^S \ge .80$), calculate SC^{sch} according to equation (13) and the subsequent sub-steps:
+Round the final value of S^S to the nearest hundredth (e.g., 7.21). - 7.
+Calculate the teacher participation rate (PR^T) for the school as the proportion of the teachers included in the indicator who submitted responses to the School Climate survey (expressed as a decimal), regardless of whether those responses were complete enough to be used in the calculation of factor scores. - 8.
+Calculate the student participation rate (PR^S) for the school as the proportion of the students included in the indicator who submitted responses to the School Climate survey (expressed as a decimal), regardless of whether those responses were complete enough to be used in the calculation of factor scores. - 9.
+For schools with participation rates of at least 80% for both groups of respondents (i.e., both $PR^T \ge .80$ and $PR^S \ge .80$) all schools, calculate SC^{sch} according to equation (13) and the subsequent sub-steps: